 In view of CO2-reduction, molecular efficiency of the (chemical) recycling technologies is of paramount importance.
-With a low efficiency, waste is generated, or the carbons are utilized as energy source (with CO2 as a consequence).
+With a low efficiency, waste is generated, or the carbons are utilized as an energy source (with CO2 as a consequence).
 Fundamental research on the use of (heterogeneous) catalysis combined with electrification strategies (microwave, plasma, electrons/photons) for the depolymerization of plastics into monomers (feedstock recycling) is required, focused on carbon recycling.
+An interesting avenue could be the use of kinetic/chemo-mechanic catalysis for (chemical) recycling purposes.

-For composite materials, without a chemical bone between the matrix and the filler, selective separation could be deployed.
-On the other hand, a copolymer cannot per definition being simply separated in the individual blocks.
-Straightforward application of these materials as compatibilizers for polymer blends might be then considered a valuable option that dovetails strategy III (vide supra).
-Identification of other application routes for these copolymer should be further investigated.
+For composite materials, without a chemical bond between the matrix and the filler, selective separation could be deployed.
+Different strategies could be needed for thermoplastics and thermosets.
+Furthermore, copolymers cannot per definition simply be separated in the individual blocks.
+Straightforward application of these materials as compatibilizers for polymer blends might be considered a valuable option that dovetails strategy III (vide supra).
+Identification of other application routes for these copolymers should be further investigated.

-Last but not least, when dealing with post-consumer waste, it is worth noticing how the relative production volumes still point to a few classes of polymers (polyethylene, polypropylene, poly(vinyl chloride), polyethyleneterephthalate, polystyrene etc.) as the major contributors, in volume, to the waste.
-In this context, it would be strongly desirable that the research points and strategies outlined above would also, if not predominantly, be referred to this class of bulk polymers.
+When dealing with post-consumer waste, it is worth noticing how the relative production volumes still point to a few classes of polymers (polyethylene, polypropylene, poly(vinyl chloride), polyethyleneterephthalate, polystyrene etc.) as the major contributors, in volume, to the waste.
+Hence, novel circular strategies should be effective for these polymer types, but also remain applicable to novel (bio-based) polymers that are currently being developed (in light of the circular bio-based economy).